pyvista/pyvista/doc/source/api/utilities/color_table.rst

     Many colors have multiple names which refer to the same color (``'gray'`` and ``'grey'``, for example).
 These alternate names are listed where applicable.
 Underscores, spaces, and hyphens are also acceptable inputs.
-See :attr:`~pyvista.Color.name` for examples.
+See :attr:`Color.name <pyvista.Color.name>` for examples.

 .. note::